Dr Daithi Mac Sithigh

 Until 2012, I was a member of the ESRC Centre for Competition Policy (UEA).
 This influenced my work on net neutrality and my 2013 IJLIT article on the governance of app stores (particularly Apple's iOS store).

-I am a member of the Public Law (stage 1 undergraduate) teaching team, and am module convenor in 2015/16.
-I lecture on various issues in public law (this year, that means (a) devolution and (b) judicial review).
+I am a member of the Public Law (stage 1 undergraduate) teaching team, and have previously served as module convenor.
+I lecture on various issues - this year (16/17), that will be (a) devolution and (b) judicial review.

 I also teach on the LLM (postgraduate) programmes.
-I am module organiser for The Law of E-Commerce (LAW8564, semester 1) and for Legal Research Skills and Methods (LAW8090).
+I am module organiser for The Law of E-Commerce (LAW8564, semester 1) and previously taught Legal Research Skills and Methods (LAW8090).

-From 2015/16, Tom Bennett and I teach a new stage 3 optional module in Media Law.
+Tom Bennett and I teach a stage 3 optional module in Media Law.
 My contribution (semester 2) covers court reporting, media regulation (TV/radio/film), pluralism, and new media.

 - Mac Síthigh D. The game's the thing: properties, priorities and perceptions in the video games industries.
-In: Megan Richardson & Sam Ricketson, ed.
-Research handbook on intellectual property in media and entertainment.
-Edward Elgar, 2016.
-In Press.
+In: Richardson M; Ricketson s, ed.
+Research Handbook on Intellectual Property in Media and Entertainment.
+Cheltenham: Edward Elgar, 2017, pp.344-366.

 - Mac Síthigh D. Contempt of court and new media.
-In: Lorna Gillies & David Mangan, ed.
+In: Gillies L; Mangan D, ed.
 The legal challenges of social media.
-Edward Elgar, 2016.
-In Press.
+Cheltenham: Edward Elgar Publishing Limited, 2017, pp.83-103.

 - Mac Síthigh D. Computers and the Coalition: legislation on law and information technology, 2010-2015.
 SCRIPTed 2015, 12(2), 141-153.